Langley Ukulele Ensemble

 The Langley Ukulele Ensemble in 2015.

 The Langley Ukulele Ensemble is a ukulele ensemble from Langley, British Columbia in Canada.
 The ensemble is internationally renowned and considered to be one of the top ukulele performing ensembles in the world.
 They were prominently featured in the 2008 award-winning document film, Mighty Uke.
-The group is composed of 20 musicians, aged twelve to eighteen years, who perform 50-80 concerts a year.
-The group was originated in 1981 by Peter Loungo using the J. Chalmers Doane's musical program in the 1970s that reached over 50,000 students across Canada and the United States.
-They have performed in Canada, Florida, Texas, California, Nevada, the Pacific Northwest, Japan and Hawaii.
+The group is composed of 24 musicians, aged twelve to eighteen years, who perform 50-80 concerts a year.
+The group was originated in 1981 by Peter Luongo using the J. Chalmers Doane's musical program in the 1970s that reached over 50,000 students across Canada and the United States.
+They have performed in Canada, Florida, Texas, California, Nevada, the Pacific Northwest, Japan, Hawaii, and England.
 The ensemble was named Langley's Entertainer of the Year for 2005, and Musical Director Peter Luongo was named Langley's Leader of the Year for that same year.

+About

+The Langley Ukulele Ensemble is the top group in the Langley Ukulele Association.
+Prior to the association, ukulele was a part of the school curriculum with thousands of children across the province being at a proficient level.
+With many students playing, Peter Luongo founded the ensemble in 1981 as an honor, extracurricular group.
+Over time, the want to play the instrument grew so the ensemble grew into an association with multiple groups at different levels: Learning Groups, Intermediate A & B, and Senior A, B & C. The children were placed based on capability and progressed through the levels in hopes of reaching the top performing group through an audition process.